-1 At Vermont Law School, the Assessment Committee replaced an Assessment Working Group, which was initially formed as the law school developed its assessment plan.
+1 At Vermont Law and Graduate School, the Assessment Committee replaced an Assessment Working Group, which was initially formed as the law school developed its assessment plan.
 Under the Vermont Law School Faculty Handbook, the Committee's purpose is: To organize, monitor, evaluate, and implement the Vermont Law School's efforts to assess learning outcomes.
-The Committee's membership consists of: a Committee Chair, Associate Dean for Environmental Programs, Director of Online Learning, directors of academic programs (including, but not limited to, Legal Writing Program, Center for Agriculture and Food, Institute for Energy and the Environment, International and Comparative Law, Restorative Justice, and General Practice Program), at least one experiential faculty member, and at least one full-time faculty member.
+The Committee's membership consists of: Directors of academic programs, at least one experiential faculty member, at least one full-time faculty member, and the Vice Dean for Faculty (ex officio).
 The Committee's mission is to: provide Vermont Law School with the opportunity to identify its unique strengths and to provide students, faculty, alumni, accreditors and other stakeholders with outcomes-based evidence of achievement of those strengths.
 Under the direction of the Dean and faculty, the Committee will assist in and promote the iterative process of collection and interpretation of, and action upon, evidence to continuously improve programs, curriculum, and services to support strategic planning, budgeting, and allocation of resources.